JuliaPhysics/Measurements.jl/README.md

   zero(x)`, `x/x == one(x)`, `tan(x) == sin(x)/cos(x)`, etc...
 * Support for
   [arbitrary precision](http://docs.julialang.org/en/stable/manual/integers-and-floating-point-numbers/#arbitrary-precision-arithmetic)
-  numbers with uncertainties (though this may not be very useful for quantities that are intrinsically imprecise)
+  numbers with uncertainties (useful for measurements with very low relative error)
 * Define arrays of measurements and perform calculations with them
 * Propagate uncertainty for any function of real arguments (including functions based on